Knowing what products are in stock and which need to be re-ordered is an important part of managing your product catalog.

 2. Identify different product variations for each parent product

-Suitcase variations help identify the individual products.
+Suitcase variations help identify individual products.
 Each variation is made up of product attributes.
 In our example, the suitcases only have two attributes.
 One is color: purple, brown, or yellow.
 The second attribute is size: small, medium, or large.
 By adding attributes such as purple and small to your parent category of suitcase, you create a product variation of a small purple suitcase.

 3. Enter product details into your Centralized Product Catalog